jandom/jandom/_posts/2022/2022-12-26-christmas-special/post.md

 categories: puzzles python
 ---

 Among the various group chats, the family group chat on whatsapp is king.
-This Christmas, a little puzzle has surfaced, courtesy of Flavio.
+This Christmas, a little puzzle has surfaced on the chat, courtesy of Flavio.
+What this says about our family chats, is another matter..

 {% include image.html url="/docs/images/posts/2022-12-26-christmas-special/post.jpeg" description="Here is the puzzle" %}